jamsyoung/dust-compiler/README.md

 dust files (source), and where it should write compiled js files (destination).

+## Changing default Paths
+This defaults to look for dust templates in a dust folder and puts compiled templtes into a js folder.
+If you want to change these, edit the `dust-compiler.js` file.

 ## Turning it on
 To fire it up just do this: